oceanprotocol/contracts/docs/quickstart_bundle.md

-# 🦑 Collection of bundled functions:
+# 🦑 Collection of bundle functions:

 ## All helper functions can be found in [ERC721Factory.sol](https://github.com/oceanprotocol/contracts/blob/v4main_postaudit/contracts/ERC721Factory.sol).

 ### createNftWithErc20

-#### deploys a new NFT Contract, then a new ERC20 datatoken
+#### Deploys a new NFT Contract, then a new ERC20 datatoken

 ```Javascript
      /**